mskim/pillar_layout/doc/2021-03-27_group_image.md

 When group_image is placed with in article, it has to be placed with fit_type of ignoring width to height ratio or chopped on right or left side.

+solution?
+we may have to layout member images and captions at the time of layout, after deciding the size of the group_image and member_images. meaning, not to make group_image before hand and placing as single image, like we are doing